 Brief explanatory Note:

-Ryedale's Local Development Framework is the most controversial local plan I have ever known.
+Ryedale's Local Plan is the most controversial local plan I have ever known.

-Ryedale District Council is controlled politically by people who seem to have no sympathy with the countryside.
+Ryedale District Council is controlled politically by people who seem to have no sympathy with the countryside or country market towns.
 As seen below, it took them five years before they finally decided to back local farms and villages against the Environment Agency on the flooding issue.

-Now they are determined to use the Local Plan as a means to catastrophically change Malton/Norton into something like Monks Cross - a little city.
+Now they have used the Local Plan as a means to catastrophically change Malton/Norton into something like Monks Cross - a little city.